Premier-Health-America/gom-jabbar/Nurseomator/README.fr.md

 I've chosen to use docker for the backend and database to avoid any problems associated with multiple development environments.
 With Docker, I'm sure that the application will behave in the same way on all machines.

-#### Postman

-I used postman during development, so you'll find the postman collection in the project.

 ---

 ### Frontend : Mobile App